 Emotional Triggers and Hunger

 For many overweight patients, food has become a comfort that helps to soothe or suppress negative thoughts when they arise.
 Are you feeling stressed, angry or even just bored?
 These are the emotions that can occur in many of our patients, leading to eating as a coping mechanism.
 Emotional triggers can range from the tension of everyday life to major traumatic life events – everyone's life experience is unique.
-What matters the most is how our patients identify these emotions and change their coping mechanisms from eating to healthier habits, such as taking a walk or meditating.
-Before surgery, you will likely engage with a psychologist to work through this emotional response and develop sustainable strategies for their management.
+What matters the most is how our bariatric patients identify these emotions and change their coping mechanisms from eating to healthier habits, such as taking a walk or meditating.
+Before weight loss surgery, you will likely engage with a psychologist to work through this emotional response and develop sustainable strategies for their management.